proactis-documentation/documentation-source/docs/p2p/acceptanceGateway.md

 ### @SupplierDeliveryNote

 This attribute is optional/required as configured within PROACTIS.
-PROACTIS may also enfore the reference to be unique for a given supplier.
+PROACTIS may also encore the reference to be unique for a given supplier.